 When you sponsor one of these animals for $100 each month, you will receive a cute plush mini horse, a picture of the animal you are sponsoring, a HOME T-Shirt, and a HOME mug.
 This will pay for both hay and farrier for your sponsored mini for a month.

 Napoleon was an 8 year old owner surrender in January 2022 who came to us with a lot of “unknowns”.
 We did an allergy test and discovered he is allergic to just about everything EXCEPT his hay!
 Despite his jealous looks at his pasture mates enjoying their grain, he truly is loving life on the farm.
-He is bonded to Juniper, and he makes sure to let her know he’s still there during her training sessions.
+He is bonded to Cochise, and he makes sure to let him know he’s still there during his walks around the farm.

 Spitfire is a 21 year old mini who came to us in July 2021 blind in both eyes.
 He has taken everything in stride since coming to the barn and is bonded closely with HOME Ambassador Merrylegs.
 They are best buds and she is his “eyes” for getting around their paddock.
 Because of his special situation, he is a permanent resident of HOME.